2021 Houston Astros season: American League Championship Series vs. Boston Red Sox

-On the mound, the Astros started right-hander José Urquidy, while the Red Sox started right-hander Eduardo Rodríguez.
-The Astros' starting infield consisted of Yuli Gurriel, José Altuve, Alex Bregman, and Carlos Correa, who established an MLB postseason record with four teammates starting their 64th postseason game together.
+On the mound, the Astros started right-hander José Urquidy, while the Red Sox started left-hander Eduardo Rodríguez.
+The Astros' starting infield consisted of Yuli Gurriel, Jose Altuve, Alex Bregman, and Carlos Correa, who established an MLB postseason record with four teammates starting their 64th postseason game together.
 The Red Sox scored first with RBIs from Christian Vázquez and Christian Arroyo before Kyle Schwarber hit Boston's third grand slam to break it open at 6–0, knocking Urquidy out of the game.
 Vázquez would add another run on an RBI single before Arroyo hit a 2-run homer to make it 9–0 after 3 innings.
 The Astros got on the board on a 3-run homer from Kyle Tucker.
 The Red Sox would add three more runs on a 2-run homer from J.D.
 Martinez and a solo homer from Rafael Devers before Hirokazu Sawamura shut the door to seal the 12–3 win for the Red Sox.